 5. Place your camera according to the instructions for each obstacle, to the best of your ability.
-Remember, the judge can’t score what they can’t see!
+Remember, the judge can’t score what she or he can’t see!
+Read and follow the obstacle instructions exactly!
 You will receive the instructions upon registration.

-6. Each month's videos must be dated on YouTube during the month of the ride.
+6. Each month's videos must be dated on YouTube (or other video host) during the month of the ride.
 For example, November's videos must have an upload date between November 1 and 30.